 Here are the traditional elements that each family pay for to give you a head start:

-Traditionally the bride's family would pay for the ceremony venue, while the groom's family would pay for the celebrant and the marriage license.
-However, some families are now following the general rule that the groom's family pays for the entire ceremony, including the rehearsal, and the bride's family pays for the reception.
-The bride should buy the groom's wedding ring and the groom should buy the bride's.
+It’s tradition for the bride’s family to pay for the ceremony venue, while the groom would pay for the celebrant and the marriage license.
+However, some families are now following the general rule that the groom’s family pays for the entire ceremony, including the rehearsal, and the bride’s family pays for the reception.
+The bride should buy the groom’s wedding ring and the groom should buy the bride’s.

 In general the groom’s family pay for the wedding flowers; especially the bride’s and bridesmaids’ bouquets.
 They also pay for the button holes for the male members of the wedding party and the ceremony flower arrangements.
 The bride’s family tends to pay for the flowers used to decorate the reception venue, including the table centrepieces.
 If you use the same arrangements for the ceremony and reception, the bride’s family usually pays for them.